tiagosan44/Checkout-microservices/README.md

  checkout --> http://localhost:9000/swagger-ui.html
 ```

-## Frameworks / librarys
+## Frameworks / libraries

 ### Maven

-Is useful tool for manage and build projects, I used it to build bill-service and logistic-service.
+Is useful tool for managing and building projects, I used it to build bill-service and logistic-service.

 ### Gradle

-Is a build automation system that I used for manage checkout-service dependencies, it's a little bit more readeable than maven.
+Is a build automation system that I used for managing checkout-service dependencies, it's a little bit more readeable than maven.

 ### Webflux